 New Zealand imports less than a quarter of the phosphate rock produced from the mine at Boucraa.
 Phosphate rock is exported from Western Sahara to Japan, China, South America and India.

 Morocco is a stable country in an otherwise volatile region.
 It is promoted by NZTE as the easiest country to do business with in North Africa.
-NZ exports to Morocco were worth over $300m across 5 years.
+New Zealand exports to Morocco were worth more than $300m across five years.